anplak/androidmusic/README.md

 2. App scans device audio via MediaStore (off main thread)
 3. Library screen displays list of discovered tracks
 4. User taps a track from the library
-5. App navigates to Now Playing screen and starts playback
+5. App builds a playback queue from that track onward
+6. MusicPlaybackService starts playback in foreground
-6. Playback state flows to UI via StateFlow
+7. Playback state flows to UI via MediaController and StateFlow
-7. User can navigate back to library while playback continues
+8. User can navigate back to library while playback continues in background
+9. User can control playback via notification or lockscreen controls

 ## Technology Stack

 - **Language**: Kotlin
 - **UI**: Jetpack Compose with Material Design 3
 - **Architecture**: MVVM with unidirectional data flow
-- **Audio**: ExoPlayer 2.19.1
+- **Audio**: Jetpack Media3 1.2.1 (ExoPlayer + MediaSession)
 - **Concurrency**: Kotlin Coroutines and Flow
 - **Build**: Gradle with Kotlin DSL and version catalog
-- **Testing**: JUnit, Mockito, Coroutines Test
+- **Testing**: JUnit, Mockito, Robolectric, Coroutines Test

 ## Current Limitations

 The following features are intentionally out of scope for the current iteration:

-- Background playback and notification controls
+- Repeat and shuffle modes
+- Persistent queue across app restarts
 - Playlists and favorites
 - Albums/artists views and filtering
 - Sorting options